Hebbinkpro/pmmp-webserver/README.md

-# pmmp-webserver
+# PMMP WebServer
-A simple HTTP/1.1 webserver that runs on a PMMP server
+A Verion for PocketMine-MP plugins to create a simple HTTP/1.1 web server.